lefufu/PylGBMiMec/README.md

 > if only country or script is used, only the corresponding part will be modified eg set_ObjScriptList(newMission, ctrigger, Countries=[CountryID['United States'], CountryID['Germany']])

+## Copy/Delete Objects
+**copy_from_mission** : copy objects fullfilling criterions from a mission to another mission
+> All target/Objects ID are shifted accordingly, MCU can be copyed as "real" objects.
+Copyed objects can be put directly in a group (which must exists in the destination mission)

+**deleteObject** : delete and objects list into a mission
+> Warning, some elements (events/Reports) are not updated, so some issue may remain.

 ## View objects
 **scanObjectList** : return as sting some properties, given in parameter, of a list of object.
 It can be printed by command print for debugging/control purpose.
 > eg print(scanObjectList(newMission, ctrigger, 'Name', 'Type', 'LinkTrId','ObjectScript','Country'))